tetris245/ULTRAbc/README.md

 Changes for future version

 * Added buttons to select randomly or manually background in the Character Info screen
+  - Note: the selected background is also applied to all BCX screens
 * Updated the bg4 command